 If you do one thing: Visit the Clearwell Caves, a unique underground museum set in the historic passageways of a natural cavern.
 It’s been the setting of various television programmes and films, including Doctor Who, Merlin and The Chronicles of Narnia.

-Where to eat: Pop into the Heartsease Tea Rooms for a selection of freshly-baked treats.
-This quaint little cafe is great for enjoying an indulgent cream tea after a day of exploring the countryside.
+Where to eat: Pop into the Roundabout Sweets & Tearoom for a selection of freshly-baked treats & sweets.
+This cafe is great for enjoying an indulgent sweet treat after a day of exploring the countryside.

 Where to drink: For a choice of locally brewed ales, head into The Red Lion.
 This traditional village pub offers a welcoming and cosy space to relax in.